kaepek/calibration/README.md

 - Connect Teensy 4.0 #1 ground to pin 7 of KAEPEK-SBDLC-SMT#V2.4.0

-# Collecting ADC/Encoder data for calibration instructions
+# Collecting ADC Encoder data for calibration instructions

 ## Prerequisites to collection procedure